dcnieho/GlassesViewer/README.md

 # About
-This matlab utility can parse recording files from the Tobii Glasses 2 as stored on the SD card (no need for intervening Tobii software).
+This matlab utility can parse recording files from the Tobii Glasses 2 and 3 as stored on the SD card (no need for intervening Tobii software).
 Once parsed, it will display this data in a MATLAB GUI.
 Optional eye videos are also supported.
 In this GUI, sync events can be shown, and data can